fbpx

 At the end of the day, suppliers will want to make a sale as much as you want to get a fair price for your services.
 And as they say: “If you don’t ask, you don’t get!”

-At the very least, you might find that your local shop is able to match prices (or get close to them), all whilst offering you the convenience of being local.
+At the very least, you might find that your local shop can match prices (or get close to them), all whilst offering you the convenience of being local.
 That’s worth paying for if it means you don’t need to wait.

 Finding the best deals is becoming increasingly common.
 Whilst, again, it shouldn’t be a fight to the bottom, there’s no reason why you can’t negotiate to get a great deal.